 How to Innovate and Change the Culture of your Organization

 Big multinational companies are like families.
-One can have a brother in Italy, a cousin in Germany, and your father in Argentina.
+One can have a brother in Italy, a cousin in Germany, and a father in Argentina.

 Communicating with your family is difficult per se, but at least we have tools that helps us with this.
-Raise your hand who is not in a family WhatsApp group, whether it is with your parents only, a cousins WhatsApp group, or the whole García clan.
+Raise your hand if you’re part of a family WhatsApp group, whether it is only with your parents, your cousins, your siblings, or the whole García clan!

-And at the end, it doesn’t matter if the rest of the family is abroad, they work at night, or have children (many children); you always find the way to stay connected.
+At the end of the day, it doesn’t matter if the rest of the family is abroad, they work at night, or have children; you always find a way to stay connected.

 You need to communicate, collaborate and get coordinated with your team.

-With your company, your colleagues, and your team, it happens the same.
-Sometimes half of your team is abroad, sometimes they’re just in a different office, or they work on another project.
-But you still need to communicate, collaborate and get coordinated with them.
+With your company, your colleagues, and your team, it happens to be the same.
+Sometimes half of your team is abroad, sometimes they’re in a different office, or they’re just working on another project.
+But you still need to communicate, collaborate, and get coordinated with them.